12 Side Effects of Eating Oatmeal Every Day, Say Dietitians

 "Oatmeal's fiber content contributes to positive gastrointestinal health, including having regular bowel movements," says Amy Goodson, MS, RD, CSSD, LD, and author of The Sports Nutrition Playbook.
 "It's important to increase your fluid intake as you increase your daily fiber intake."

-It can control your blood sugar levels.
+It can help you control your blood sugar

 "Eating oatmeal every day can also help control your blood sugar because it's so high in that fiber," says Byrd.
 "It helps to slow down the speed at which the carbohydrates in your diet reach your bloodstream, making your blood sugar levels more even during the day.
 Oatmeal really is a superfood, and one that definitely can be eaten every day!"

-It's great for your heart health.
+It's great for your heart health

 "Oats are an ingredient that has been in the heart-health spotlight for a while," says Mackenzie Burgess, registered dietitian nutritionist and recipe developer at Cheerful Choices.
 "Research continues to show cholesterol-lowering effects from regularly consuming this fiber-rich food.
-More specifically, the soluble fiber in oatmeal may help reduce our LDL-cholesterol.
+More specifically, the soluble fiber in oatmeal may help reduce our LDL cholesterol.
 Try mixing up your typical oats routine and soak them overnight with different flavor additions or combine them into easy energy bites."

-It can help improve skin conditions.
+It can help improve skin conditions

 "Colloidal oatmeal is also known to help with dirty and dry skin.
 It proceeds to further help with such skin conditions as eczema," says Reads.